Table of Contents

 Step 1: Configure Promtail to Collect Nginx Logs

 We support log collection via OpenTelemetry Contrib and Promtail.
 In this example, we'll detail how to configure Promtail since it is an official log shipping agent for Grafana Loki.
-It runs as a lightweight binary that tails log files (like /var/log/*) and forwards them to our Hosted Loki endpoint over HTTP.
-(This article assumes that you are already running an instance of Nginx that is serving traffic on a designated port).
+It runs as a lightweight binary that tails log files (like /var/log/*) and forwards them to our Hosted Loki endpoint over HTTP (this article assumes that you are already running an instance of Nginx that serves traffic on a designated port).

 Install/unpack Promtail (Ubuntu)